TS-HelpCenter/tekom-demo/docs/Folder/subpage.md

 # Subpage

 I'm located inside of a folder.
+It's an update!